-overall magnitude of IEM channel outputs increased markedly from Delay 1 (TR 4 through TR 6) to Delay 2 (TR 8 through TR 10), as reflected in significant increases in the values of the baseline parameter in the VOT (p <.001, two-tailed) and parietal (p < .01, two-tailed) ROIs; for the frontal ROI (p = .11).
+No reconstructions were reliable in the parietal and frontal ROIs.
+Unexpectedly, however, in all ROIs, the overall magnitude of IEM channel outputs increased markedly from Delay 1 (TR 4 through 6) to Delay 2 (TR 8 through 10), as reflected in significant increases in the values of the baseline parameter in the VOT (p<.001, two-tailed) and parietal (p<.01, two-tailed) ROIs; for the frontal ROI (p=.11).
 Importantly, these effects were not accompanied by changes in the overall BOLD signal intensity.
-(Possible interpretations of changes in baseline will be considered in the Multivariate Pattern Classification section.)
+(Possible interpretations of changes in baseline will be considered in the section on Multivariate classification, below.)

-The IMI following Priority Cue 2.
+The IMI following priority cue 2.
 At TR 21, on "stay" trials, neither the PMI nor the IMI could be reconstructed (Figure 6B).
-On "switch" trials, however, the IEM reconstruction of the newly cued PMI (which had been flat and nonsignificant during the previous delay; Figure 6A) was robust at the end of Delay 4 (TR 21) and that of the IMI trended in the opposite direction: that is, the reconstruction displayed minimal channel output along the aligned direction and maximal output for channels corresponding to the opposite direction.
-Because such a flipped reconstruction was not predicted, we assessed its significance with a two-tailed test, which indicated that it missed the threshold for significance (p = .06; Figure 6C).
-At TR 21, the PMI and IMI reconstructions differed in amplitude (p < .01) and in baseline (p < .05), two-tailed).
-Overall, the IEM reconstructions of the PMI were significantly stronger than the IMI in the entire interval following Prioritization Cue 2 (signal from both collapsed across TR 19 through TR 21, one-tailed, p < .001).
+On "switch" trials, however, the IEM reconstruction of the newly cued PMI (which had been flat and nonsignificant during the previous delay; Figure 6A) was robust at the end of delay 4 (TR 21), and that of the IMI trended in the opposite direction: that is, the reconstruction displayed minimal channel output along the aligned direction and maximal output for channels corresponding to the opposite direction.
+Because such a flipped reconstruction was not predicted, we assessed its significance with a two-tailed test, which indicated that it missed the threshold for significance (p = .06, Figure 6C).
+At TR 21 the PMI and IMI reconstructions differed in amplitude (p < .01) and in baseline (p < .05, two-tailed).
+Overall, the IEM reconstructions of the PMI were significantly stronger than the IMI in the entire interval following prioritization cue 2 (signal from both collapsed across TRs 19 through 21, one-tailed, p < .001).

 Interim summary of results from Unbound condition.
-For trials on which the "relevance cue" indicated "(Direction)," the subsequent Priority Cue 1 influenced the representation of both features held in WM: The representation of the PMI increased in strength across the subsequent Delay 3, whereas the representation of the UMI decreased in strength to the point that it could no longer be reconstructed by the end of Delay 3.
-This is the pattern of results that would be expected if the principles of biased competition apply to the selection of one from among two WM representations of stimuli in the same way that they do for the selection of one from among two objects in a visual scene (e.g., Sheldon et al., Submitted).
-On trials when Priority Cue 2 prompted a switch of prioritization status, the IEM reconstruction of the newly designated PMI increased over the course of Delay 4, whereas that of the newly designated IMI decreased over the course of Delay 4, from being significantly positive at the beginning (Figure 6A) to being nonsignificant and, indeed, by the end of the delay period, bordering on flipped relative to the trained model.
-Additionally, the baseline parameter of this flipped reconstruction of the UMI during Delay 4 was higher than that of the PMI.
+For trials on which the relevance cue indicated "<Direction>", the subsequent priority cue 1 influenced the representation of both features held in WM: the representation of the PMI increased in strength across the subsequent delay 3, whereas the representation of the UMI decreased in strength to the point that it could no longer be reconstructed by the end of delay 3.
+This is the pattern of results that would be expected if the principles of biased competition apply to the selection of one from among two workingmemory representations of stimuli in the same way that they do for the selection of one from among two objects in a visual scene (e.g., Sheldon et al., unpublished).
+On trials when priority cue 2 prompted a switch of prioritization status, the IEM reconstruction of the newly designated PMI increased over the course of delay 4, whereas that of the newly designated IMI decreased over the course of delay 4, the end of the delay period, bordering on flipped relative to the trained model.
+Additionally, the baseline parameter of this flipped reconstruction of the UMI during delay 4 was higher than that of the PMI.